 For the reasons given above, without the unregulated firm(s) involvement I don't think Mr W would have otherwise had any interest in pursuing high-risk investments in shares via a SIPP.
 And had Carey explained to Mr W that it would not accept the applications or that it was terminating the transaction, I find it very unlikely for reasons already given above that Mr W would have tried to find another SIPP operator to accept the business.
-As I've said, I recognise that the possibility Mr W might be able to receive a payment by switching his pension might have been of interest to him.
-But I'm not persuaded that Mr W would have sought to go ahead elsewhere, risking the majority of his private pension provision of nearly £77,000 for a £4,000 payment in the circumstances.
-Instead, I think it's likely Mr W would have lost trust in the unregulated firm(s) if Carey, as a regulated firm, had said it wouldn't process his instruction.
+I think it's likely Mr W would have lost trust in the unregulated firm(s) if Carey, as a regulated firm, had said it wouldn't process his instruction.